 There are a couple of other important reasons for early consideration of what will become of your business, both now and after your death.

-By considering transferring ownership of the business to a successor before you die, apart from peace of mind about the future of the business, you may be able to take advantage of capital gains tax concessions which otherwise may not be available.
+By considering transferring ownership of the business to a successor before you die, apart from peace of mind about the future of the business, you may be able to take advantage of capital gains tax concessions that otherwise may not be available.

 A compelling reason for dealing with the business in an estate plan is in the situation where one or more children of the owner work in the business, and another one or more children of the owner have no interest or involvement at all.
 Where the business remains a viable one after the owner’s death, the child or children involved in the business may be presented with an onerous burden of raising funds to buy out a sibling’s share of the business left to them in the owner’s will.
-A well drafted estate plan can mitigate some of these circumstance by ensuring other assets of the same value as the interest of the non-interested sibling/s are passed on to them, such as a life insurance policy, for example.
+A well-drafted estate plan can mitigate some of these circumstances by ensuring other assets of the same value as the interest of the non-interested sibling/s are passed on to them, such as a life insurance policy, for example.

 Estate planning advice for business owners can become quite complicated, particularly where there are multiple beneficiaries and/or the involvement of blended or second families.
 It’s important to consult with experienced legal practitioners such as Big Law, as well as expert accountants and financial advisers, to make the right decisions.